afombravo/2FAST2Q/README.md

 The length of the feature in bp (default = 20)

-The number of allowed mismatches per feature (default = 1)
+The number of allowed mismatches per feature (default = 1).
+When in extract + Count mode, this parameter is ignored as all different sequences are returned.

 RAM saving mode (default = no)
 Only useful when allowing mismatch search, as search speed is increased by ~40% due to caching.